nowtryz/YJump/.github/ISSUE_TEMPLATE/bug_report.md

  - CraftBukkit implementation: [e.g. Paper]
  - Minecraft version: [e.g. 1.12.2]
  - Plugin version: [e.g. 1.3.2]
+ - other relevant plugins present on the server:

 **Additional context**
 <!-- Add any other context about the problem here. -->